History and Development of the Friesian Sporthorse

 developed to fill this void -- providing breeding guidelines,

 record keeping, support, encouragement, and a “home”

 for those who are specifically breeders and owners of

 Friesian Sporthorses.
-This emphasis on sport has made
+This emphasis on sport -- and quality,

 As a breed, the Friesian Sporthorse has a great deal of

 potential.
 The goal of the Friesian Sporthorse Association

 is to encourage, document, and maximize that potential --

 offering a legitimate, reputable registry option for Friesian

 has grown into an international registry, registering Friesian